Quantum state transfer and input-output theory with time reversal

-are the Hamiltonians for the systems, bath, and their interaction, respectively ($\hbar =1$).
-[We have omitted tensor product signs here for brevity, as is standard.]
-We work in the Heisenberg picture so the operators $\sigma_j^\pm$ and $b$ depend on time while the couplings $\kappa_j$ do not.
+are the Hamiltonians for the bath and its interaction with the two systems (in the rotating wave approximation), respectively ($\hbar =1$).
 Integrals without explicit bounds are taken to be from $-\infty$ to $\infty$.
-Note this is a pseudo 1D setup in that the only propagating degree of freedom is the longitudinal mode characterized by $b(\om)$ and the other three quantum numbers (polarization and two transverse spatial modes) are fixed.
+For much of our analysis $\Hsys$ is left unspecified and can be interpreted as a general operator on the two systems (see Sec.~\ref{sec:example} for a concrete example).
+We work in the Heisenberg picture, so the operators $\sigma_j^\pm$ and $b$ depend on time.
+Note this is a quasi-one-dimensional setup in that the only propagating degree of freedom is the longitudinal mode characterized by $b(\om)$ and the other three quantum numbers (polarization and two transverse spatial modes) are fixed.